 If students bring their lunches to school, they should have a bag or lunch box clearly marked with their name and grade.
-Milk is ordered per semester in August and January.
-Order forms will be sent home the first week of school, however, milk will be available the first week of school until all order forms are returned.
+Milk can be purchased daily for 25 cents.
 Drinks in boxed containers are permitted, but not those in cans, bottles or squeeze containers.
 No soda is permitted.
 A thermos may also be brought to school.
 Students are required to bring a reusable water bottle to school every day for use throughout the day.
 The water bottles can be filled at one of our many water filtration systems available throughout the school.
 We do not utilize traditional water fountains.